joaomvg/blog-data-science/_posts/2021-01-25-convolutional-neural-network.md

 ---
+layout: post
 title: "Convolutional Neural Network"
 date: 2021-01-25
-author: Joao Gomes
 category: Machine Learning
-cover: /images/conv_layers.png
-tags: data science
+image: conv_layers.png
-summary: A convolutional neural network can perform vision tasks such as image classification.
+excerpt: A convolutional neural network can perform vision tasks such as image classification.
 The convolution operation creates features that carry information about the spatial distribution of the data.
 We implement a convolutional neural network from scratch using tensors in python.
+katex: True
 ---

 1. [Convolutional Neural Network](#def1)